-^{} Levered 2x.
+\ Levered 2x.

-^{} Numbers are net of expected inflation.
+\\ Numbers are net of expected inflation.

 OP&F's Board of Trustees has incorporated the risk parity concept into OP&F's asset liability valuation and its overall asset allocation.
 Risk parity has a goal of reducing equity risk exposure, which reduces overall Total Portfolio risk without sacrificing return and creating a more risk-balanced portfolio based on the relationship between asset classes and economic environments.
-From the notional portfolio perspective above, the Total Portfolio may be levered up to 1.20 times due to the application of leverage in certain fixed income asset classes.
+From the notional portfolio perspective above, the Total Portfolio may be levered up to 1.25 times due to the application of leverage in certain fixed income asset classes in core fixed income and U.S. inflation linked bonds and the implementation approach for gold.

 Total pension liability was calculated using the discount rate of 8.00%.
 The projection of cash flows used to determine the discount rate assumed the contributions from employers and from members would be computed based on contribution requirements as stipulated by state statute.
-Projected inflows from investment earnings were calculated using the longerterm assumed investment rate of return 8.00%.
+Projected inflows from investment earnings were calculated using the longer-term assumed investment rate of return 8.00%.
 Based on those assumptions, OP&F's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, a long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability.

 Net pension liability is sensitive to changes in the discount rate.
-To illustrate the potential impact the following table presents the net pension liability calculated using the discount rate of 8.00%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1% lower, 7.00%, or 1% higher, 9.00%, than the current rate.
+To illustrate the potential impact the following table presents the net pension liability calculated using the discount rate of 8.00%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1.0% lower, 7.00%, or 1.0% higher, 9.00%, than the current rate.